raspberrypilearning/c3-wolfram-facial-recognition/en/step_2.md

 ### Online safety

-While working on this project, if you [accidentally discover an image you find upsetting](https://www.thinkuknow.co.uk/11_13/Need-advice/Things-you-see-online/){:target="_blank"}, close the program immediately and tell an adult.
+If you [discover an image online that you find upsetting](https://www.thinkuknow.co.uk/11_13/Need-advice/Things-you-see-online/){:target="_blank"}, close the browser immediately and tell an adult what happened.

 --- collapse ---
 ---